adeel-ifti/azure-terraform-modules/Vault-kubernetes-gcp-storage-backend/README.md

 # GCP Kubernetes - Hashi Vault with Bucket as backend and KMS for encryption

+Setting up:
+i.
+Make sure gcloud sdk is installed and connected with you gcp account & project. ii.  gsutil is installed iii.
+Helm client is installed on your local machine, if not follow instructions at the bottom. iv.
+Vault client from Hashicorp is installed (to use vault status command)

 Create work directory and GCP Storage bucket for vault backend:

 ```bash